Low energy elastic scattering of hydrogen, deuterium and tritium on helium isotopes: Results

-Fig.~\ref{fig:AllXS} shows the predicted energy-dependent cross sections for each of the isotope pairs, and is the primary result of this work.
-As previously observed, the low energy cross sections are dictated by the s-wave scattering length enhancement with a strong dependence on reduced mass of the colliding pair.
+Fig.~\ref{fig:AllXS} shows the predicted energy-dependent cross sections for each of the isotope pairs over a wide range of temperatures, and is the primary result of this work.
+As previously observed, the low energy cross sections are dictated by the \textit{s}-wave scattering length enhancement with a strong dependence on reduced mass of the colliding pair.
 The high energy cross sections converge to a common limiting value, as expected given the equivalent electronic structure in each case.
-It is notable that this limit is consistent the expected high energy hard-sphere scattering cross section of $\sigma=2\pi r^2$ (including the factor of 2 for shadowing in quantum scattering~\cite{sakurai2020modern}) with $r$ given the summed Van Der Waals radii of hydrogen ($r_{H}=100$~pm) and helium ($r_{He}=140$~pm).
-This ``black-disk limit'' reference point is marked with a cross at the high energy side of Fig.~\ref{fig:AllXS}.
+It is notable that this limit is consistent with the expected high energy hard-sphere scattering cross section of $\sigma=2\pi r^2$ (including the factor of 2 for shadowing in quantum scattering~\cite{sakurai2020modern}) with $r$ given by the summed van der Waals radii of hydrogen ($r_{H}=100$~pm) and helium ($r_{He}=140$~pm).
+This ``black disc limit'' reference point is marked with a cross at the high energy side of Fig.~\ref{fig:AllXS}.

-The differences between the Meyer Frommhold and Modified potentials are marginal at high energy, becoming more substantial for soft collisions and for lighter atoms.
-The Modified potential is taken as our primary prediction since it provides agreement with diffusion data~\cite{chung2002diffusion}.
-The effect of the core modification is indicated via the shaded bands in Fig~\ref{fig:AllXS}.
-For all heavier isotope combinations this effect is small over the full energy range.
-For H-$^3$He scattering, the cross section below $\leq$ 100~mK involves an especially small s-wave phase shift, and begins to depend more strongly on the details of this core treatment, as observed above.